mrsingleton/jour72315/README.md

 ### This module takes you from WordPress beginner to intermediate admin.
 You'll learn to customize any theme and create the exact look and functionality your project requires.
 ---
-WordPress is such a common tool now that employers expect job seekers to know it like they do Microsoft, Adobe and Google products.
-It's less of a big deal that you know WordPress than it is if you don't know it so it's good to get under your belt.
+WordPress is as common a tool now as Microsoft Office, Adobe Creative Suite or Google Apps.
+It is less of a big deal that you know WordPress than it is if you don't know it so it's good to get under your belt.

-This is the third of three modules in a sequence of technical topics in the interactive curriculum.
-You will learn enough code to master the WordPress admin, manipulate core features and customize WordPress themes.
-We will build templates and themes using PHP, CSS, HTML and the WordPress API in four sessions.
-The fifth and final session will consist of a wrap up quiz as well as your brief presentations about what you customized with your own site.
+This is the third module in a sequence of technical topics in the interactive curriculum.
+You will learn enough code to manipulate core features and customize WordPress themes.
+You will build templates using PHP, CSS, HTML and the WordPress API during four sessions.
+In the fifth and final session you will take a wrap up quiz and demo your what you customized on your own site.

 ## Course Goals
 1. Transform a theme from its default look into a completely different looking, totally customized version.